2022–23 FC Barcelona Femení season: September

 On transfer deadline day, 7 September, Barcelona broke the world record for a transfer fee in women's football when they signed English midfielder Keira Walsh from Manchester City for €470,000 in a three-year deal, until 30 June 2025.

 On 9 September, Barcelona reached an agreement with Arsenal for the transfer of Brazilian striker Gio Queiroz to the English club.

 On 11 September, Barcelona were supposed to play the first league match of the season against Levante Las Planas.
 Both teams arrived in Sant Joan Despí at the allotted time and, after warming up, they lined up for the game as normal.
 As no match officials arrived, they waited for the required half hour before the game was officially called off; like others, the match was postponed after the referee and match officials did not show up to the venue as part of a strike asking for higher wages from the Royal Spanish Football Federation.
 On 15 September 2022, a deal was reached between the parties to end the strike, which paved the way for the league season to start.
-A new date for the postponed match was decided by the federation: Barcelona will play the postponed first round match on 3 November 2022.
+A new date for the postponed match was decided by the federation; Barcelona played the postponed first round match on 3 November 2022.

 On 17 September, Barcelona started off the new season with a 2–0 win against Granadilla Tenerife, with goals from Caroline Graham Hansen and the new signing Geyse Ferreira.
-By coming off the bench to play in this match, Vicky López became the youngest person to play for Barcelona femení's first team in the professional era, at 16 years, 1 month and 19 days.
+By coming off the bench to play in this match, Vicky López became the youngest person to play for Barcelona Femení's first team in the professional era, at 16 years, 1 month and 19 days.

 On 25 September, Barcelona won 1–4 against Villarreal to claim the first position in the league table for the first time this season.
 Goals were scored by Mapi León, Asisat Oshoala, and Clàudia Pina, and an own goal was scored by Villarreal defender Lara Mata.